skyshore2001/vgdb-vim/__README__.txt

 	:VGdb up
 Then move the cursor to the new line and press "\ju".
 VGdb will fix the stack besides jumping.

+7) Pause the execution

+As you know you can press <Ctrl-C> in gdb to pause the execution and then inspect.
+But in vgdb, when the target program is running, you cannot get control in vim.
+Instead, please send signal like this: >
+	killall -INT gdb
+Then you can get control in vgdb.

 ==============================================================================
 *5* Preview variable (auto expand)			*vgdb-preview*